ctangell/event-example/README.md

 * namedtuple - as a convenient data structure that provides instantiation and other boilerplate

-This event bus in this example is loosely based on the [encore.events package](http://docs.enthought.com/encore/events/index.html) which provides a Python event bus, minus the asynchronous nature.
+The event bus in this example is loosely based on the [encore.events package](http://docs.enthought.com/encore/events/index.html) which provides a Python event bus, minus the asynchronous nature.
 The need for an asynchronous component inside the event bus motivated this